yeowwen/dance_move_classifier/README.md

 * Process the videos and connect body landmarks with lines and include details of the video with MediaPipes.

+* Exploratory Data Analysis to gain insights of each features.

 * Train the model find its best parameters with hyperparameter optimizer.

 * Use the best parameters to retrain the model and evaluate to identify the best suitable model.

-* The chosen model shall be implemented to for multi-class classification.
+* The chosen model shall be implemented to perform multi-class classification.
 Its output shall include the name of the move and the probability score of how confident the model identifies the move correctly.